intelowlproject/IntelOwl/docs/source/Advanced-Configuration.md

 1. Setup [Elastic Search and Kibana](https://hub.docker.com/r/nshou/elasticsearch-kibana/) and say it is running in a docker service with name `elasticsearch` on port `9200` which is exposed to the shared docker network.
    (Alternatively, you can spin up a local Elastic Search instance, by appending `--elastic` to the `python3 start.py ...` command.
 Note that the local Elastic Search instance consumes large amount of memory, and hence having >=16GB is recommended.))
 2. In the `env_file_app`, we set `ELASTICSEARCH_ENABLED` to `True` and `ELASTICSEARCH_HOST` to `elasticsearch:9200`.
-3. In the `Dockerfile`, set the correct version in `ELASTICSEARCH_DSL_VERSION` [depending on the version](https://django-elasticsearch-dsl.readthedocs.io/en/latest/about.html#features) of our elasticsearch server.
+3. Configure the version of the ElasticSearch Library used [depending on the version](https://django-elasticsearch-dsl.readthedocs.io/en/latest/about.html#features) of our Elasticsearch server.
+This is required for compatibility.
+To do that, you can leverage the option `--pyelastic-version` of the `start.py` script.
+The default value of that parameter indicates the version that would be installed by default.
-4. Rebuild the docker images with `docker-compose build` (required only if `ELASTICSEARCH_DSL_VERSION` was changed)
+4. Rebuild the docker images with `python3 start.py test --pyelastic-version x.x.x build` (required only if you changed the default value of `--pyelastic-version`)
 5. Now start the docker containers and execute,

 ```bash